hoppie177/VayGo-App/Building-The-App.md

-1. Core Features & MVP (Minimum Viable Product)
+<strong> 1.
+Core Features & MVP (Minimum Viable Product)
 We’ll want to focus on the most essential features to get the app up and running.
 Here’s a starting point:

-User Accounts/Profiles:
+<strong> User Accounts/Profiles:
+Allow users to:
-Allow users to create and manage profiles, adding friends and forming groups.
+- create and manage profiles.
+- adding friends and forming groups.

 Group Planning: